CorrieVS/PicoGKInstaller/README.md

 # PicoGK Runtime Installer
+This fork of the PicoGKInstaller adds a linux installer for Ubuntu 22.04.

 This is the **source code** for the creation of the PicoGK Runtime installers.

 It is hosted at https://github.com/leap71/PicoGKInstaller.